pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 Ngrok proxies external requests to your local machine by creating a secure tunnel and giving you a public URL.

-ngrok is a Go program, distributed as a single executable file (no additional dependencies).
+It is a Go program, distributed as a single executable file (with no additional dependencies).
 So for now, just download it from [https://ngrok.com/download](https://ngrok.com/download) and unzip the compressed file.

 ### Fanout Cloud